How to Become a Loan Officer

 Loan officers are employees of financial institutions whose job it is to make loans to customers.
 Having a college degree does not hurt but it is generally not a requirement for the job.

-Loan representatives are generally sales people who take applications and other people or computers make the decisions as to whether or not the loan will be granted and then generate the paperwork which the loan representative will then have the borrowers sign.
+Loan representatives are generally sales people who take applications and other people or computers make the decisions as to whether or not the loan will be granted and then generate the paperwork which the loan representative will have the borrowers sign.

 The loan representative may do some preliminary screening to weed out those who obviously don’t qualify, but the real decisions are made elsewhere.